SCLOUD-PTE-LTD/docs/public-cloud/networking/pathx.md

 3. Check system parameter settings <br/>
 `net.ipv4.tcp_timestamps = 1 net.ipv4.tcp_tw_recycle = 0 net.ipv4.tcp_tw_reuse = 1`

 Enabling tcp_tw_recycle is enough to recycle TCP connections (effective when used as a client pressure test or when sending a large number of requests to the outside).
-Because tcp_tw_recycle was designed earlier, it did not consider that NAT technology has become popular in the public network today, which will lead to NAT (such as Internet Cafe, 4G, WIFI) The connection of the user part fails.
+Because tcp_tw_recycle was designed earlier, it did not consider that NAT technology has become popular in the public network today, which will lead to NAT (such as Internet Cafe, 4G, Wifi) The connection of the user part fails.
 Currently this parameter is basically obsolete.
 To increase the speed of tcp recovery can also be achieved by reducing the time for tcp to wait for timeout.

 ### Can the source site be modified?
 Beginning in July 2020, the PathX accelerated source site supports modification.
 On the accelerated configuration details page, you can modify it to a new source site IP or domain name, and the original accelerated domain name and port remain unchanged.
 Note that after modifying the source site, a short service interruption may occur, requiring the client to reconnect.